UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

     * There are many tutorials on installing VirtualBox on internet.
       For example, [How to Install VirtualBox on Ubuntu (Beginner's Tutorial)](https://itsfoss.com/install-virtualbox-ubuntu).
-      Also, you will need to install the VirtualBox GuestAdditions.
+    * Also, you will need to install the VirtualBox GuestAdditions.
+      They will enable e.g. shared folders with the host and automatic adjustment of guest display resolution.
+      You install them inside a virtual machine after the guest operating system has been installed.
       Read, for example, [How to Install & Use VirtualBox Guest Additions on Ubuntu](https://itsfoss.com/virtualbox-guest-additions-ubuntu).
+    * Very probably you will *not* need the VirtualBox Extension Pack.
       You need to be user *root* (Linux) or *Administrator* (Windows) on your computer to be able to do this.
+Don't do it for now.
     * Almost any Linux distribution will work, the author uses both [OpenSUSE Leap](https://www.opensuse.org) and [Ubuntu](https://ubuntu.com/desktop).
 Others will also work.